 - mode 2: data sampled on losing clock edge, clock idles high

 - Mode 3: data sampled on a rising clock edge, clock idles high

 In addition, SPI data transfer speeds can go beyond 10 Mbps, making it perfect for transferring vast amounts of data.
 Also, you can find SPI protocols on sensors with fast update rates like LCDs and accelerometers.

-Alternatively, the I2C can only send data in the one-byte packet at a time.
+Alternatively, the I2C can only send data in a one-byte packet at a time.
 Plus, the receiving peripheral must acknowledge each byte with an ACK bit.
 Additionally, the I2C protocol has three modes with different data transfer speeds.

-The standard model reaches a maximum of 100 kbps, fast mode caps at 400 kbps, and the high-speed mode maxes out at 3.4 Mbps.
+The standard model reaches a maximum of 100 kbps, the fast mode caps at 400 kbps, and the high-speed mode maxes out at 3.4 Mbps.
 Hence, the I2C protocol is significantly slower than the SPI protocol.
 As a result, I2C protocols work best in temperature sensors and analog-to-digital converters.

 Comparing I2C and SPI

 The table below further shows the significant differences between the I2C and SPI: